-Tally Write-In Votes if necessary
+Tally Write-In Votes (if necessary)

-You will only have write-in tally sheets when you need to tally some write-in votes.
-Write-in votes for a "vote for 1" office are only be tallied when:
+You will only have write-in tally sheets when you need to tally certain writein votes.
+Write-in votes for a "vote for 1" office are only tallied when:

-- Write-in votes are for a registered write-in candidate. - There are fewer candidates on the ballot for that office than there are vacancies to fill. - One or more candidates for that office pass away before Election Day.
+- Write-in votes are for a registered write-in candidate. - There are fewer candidates on the ballot for that office than there are vacancies to fill. - One or more candidates for that office die before Election Day.

 The tally sheets from the City Clerk's Office will include specific instructions for that election.
 The write-in tally sheets must be signed by three poll workers.
+There will be duplicate copies, one for the City and one for the County.